Aleph-Alpha/pharia-kernel-sdk-py/docs/source/how_to.md

     repository: str
 ```

-You can provide default values for the arguments and even add a description for each field by using pydantic's `Field` class:
+You can provide default values for the arguments and even add a description for each field by using Pydantic's `Field` class:

 ```python
 from pharia_skill.llama3 import Tool